jordanoverbye/are.na-graphql/README.md

 ## Authorisation

-You can add personal access tokens to the `Authorization` HTTP headers using the `Bearer` scheme
+To access private resources, you can add arena personal access tokens to the `Authorization` HTTP headers using the `Bearer` scheme